top of page

 Frequently Asked Questions

-Even simple documents can become urgent if delayed.
-Backup protects against unpredictability.
+Yes.
+Even simple situations can become urgent if something goes wrong.

 Does backup mean multiple notaries show up?

-Can I ask if a notary has backup?
+Can I ask a notary if they have backup?

 Relying on one notary means accepting unnecessary risk.
-When documents matter, deadlines exist, and stress is already high, backup matters.
+When documents are important, deadlines are tight, and situations are sensitive, backup isn’t optional—it’s essential.

 Comments